 JANUARY 6th COMMITTEE HEARINGS

-The violent attack on the Capitol on January 6, 2021, was a brazen, virulent, and deadly manifestation of the concerted effort to undermine our democracy, to overthrow the government, and to negate the votes cast by our communities.
+In a series of public hearings, the bipartisan January 6th Committee revealed previously unseen details of the machinations leading up to the attack.
 The information unveiled through the investigations by Congress’ January 6th Committee and the U.S. Department of Justice confirms that the violence was foreseeable, and part of a larger planned coup attempt abetted by encouragement or deliberate inaction at the highest levels.

-In a series of public hearings, the bipartisan January 6th Committee has revealed previously unseen details of the machinations leading up to the attack.
-The hearings have included testimony from state election officials, election workers, and government staff close to former President Donald Trump in the days leading up to the insurrection.
+The hearings included testimony from state election officials, election workers, and government staff close to former President Donald Trump in the days leading up to the insurrection.

 In May 2022, LDF submitted written testimony to the United States House of Representatives Select Committee to Investigate the January 6th attack on the United States Capitol detailing the relentless campaign to weaken our democracy and the steps Congress must take to protect it.